Note: This article was written by Hubert Wassner, Chief Data Scientist at AB Tasty.

 Well, history tells us that when Google enters a market, the effects are often disruptive – especially when the tool is free, like with Google Analytics or Google Tag Manager.
 To be clear, this new offer will be a free version of Google Optimise, with the premium version starting at around $150,000 per year.
 Also, note that neither the free nor the paid-for version of Google Optimize offer multi-page testing (i.e. test consistency across a funnel for example) and that Google Optimise is not compatible with native applications.

-Before going any further, a disclaimer: I’m chief data scientist at AB Tasty, the leading European solution for A/B testing and personalisation and, therefore, in direct competition with Google Optimize.
+Before going any further, a disclaimer: I’m the chief data scientist at AB Tasty, the leading European solution for A/B testing and personalization and, therefore, in direct competition with Google Optimize.
 Nevertheless, I’ll do my best to be fair in the following comparison.
 I’m not going to list and compare all features offered by the two tools.
 Rather, I’d like to focus on the data side of things – I’m a data scientist after all..!

 Let’s dig into it:

 To me, Google Optimize’s first and main limitation is that it is based on Google Analytics’ infrastructure and thus doesn’t take the notion of visitor unicity into account.
 Google looks at sessions.
 By default, a session duration is fixed to 30 minutes and can be extended to up to 4 hours only.
 This means that if a visitor visits a website twice with one day between, or visits first in the morning and a second time in the evening, Google Analytics will log 2 different visitors.

 This way of counting has two immediate consequences: